vdchnsk/flappy-bird/README.md

 # FlappyBird
- Flappy Bird game using python and PyGame module
+ Flappy Bird game using python and PyGame lib